hh26/Nutri-Tracker/README.md

 The idea for this project actually started with me wanting to track my weekly calories and protein intake for bulking.
 I tried using existing apps, but they all had payment locks after a few days.
 So I thought, why not create one myself.
 So I sat down and created this app using Google Gemini, and built all the features that I wanted with no paywalls.

-A full-stack, modern web application designed to help users seamlessly track their daily caloric intake, monitor macronutrients, and analyze weekly dietary trends.
+A full-stack, modern web application that helps users seamlessly track daily caloric intake, monitor macronutrient intake, and analyze weekly dietary trends.
 Built with a focus on a clean, responsive UI and a secure, serverless backend architecture.

 ✨ Features

 Daily Intake Dashboard: Log meals across Breakfast, Lunch, Snacks, and Dinner.
 View a prominent daily calorie progress ring and macro summaries (Protein, Carbs, Fats).

 Smart Goal Calculator: Built-in BMR and TDEE calculator using the Mifflin-St Jeor Equation.
 Automatically generates personalized daily calorie and protein goals based on user metrics (age, weight, height, gender, activity level).

 Weekly Analytics & Trends: Interactive charts visualize weekly calorie and macro trends.
 Includes visual goal-tracking lines and dynamic bar coloring.
-Also includes a toggle to only include the active days, so the cheat days that the users ignore to track won't show up on the weekly average.
+Also includes a toggle to show only active days, so cheat days users ignore when tracking won't show up in the weekly average.

 Edamam Food Database Integration: Search for millions of foods instantly to get accurate nutritional data.